demian0311/pagin8/README.md

 * integration with the disqus comment service
 * central configuration

+## Authoring
+Regular pages go in whatever directory structure you want.
+As we process files we preserve the directory structure.
+You are responsible for linking to your own pages correctly.
+Markdown pages must end in `.md` and will have `header.htm` and `footer.htm` applied to them automatically.
+HTML pages must end in `.html`, they can stand alone or have `<!--include:header.htm-->` and `<!--include:footer.htm-->`.

+## Building
+Assuming everything is properly configured and you have files for pages and blog entries you just go to the root of the project and run `pagin8.groovy`.

 ## Include files
 Put this line in your HTML or markdown